Penjaringan (Transjakarta)

 Penjaringan is a Transjakarta bus rapid transit station located on Pluit Raya Street, Penjaringan, Penjaringan, North Jakarta, serving Corridors 9 and 12.
-It is also the western terminus of Corridor 12 during AMARI hours (22:00 to 05:00 the following day).
+It is also the western terminus of the nighttime service of Corridor 12 (22:00 to 05:00 the following day).

 History

 The station opened on 31 December 2010 on the day Corridor 9 began passenger service.
 The station is one of the five Corridor 9 stations that have never been renamed.

 On 25 July 2015, Transjakarta decided to remove Pluit station from Corridor 12's route, thus making this station the terminus, with buses going straight to Landmark Auto Plaza (now Pluit Selatan) station.
-However, in 2021, Transjakarta reextended the line to Pluit.
-However, the majority of Corridor 12 buses today only serve the axis route Penjaringan–Sunter Kelapa Gading, which was its route from 2018 to 2021, and as such, only a few buses actually serve this station towards Pluit.
+In 2021, Transjakarta reextended the line to Pluit.
+However, the majority of Corridor 12 buses today only serve the axis route Penjaringan–Sunter Kelapa Gading, which was its route from 2019 to 2021, and as such, only a few buses actually serve this station towards Pluit.

 Today, Corridor 12's late-night AMARI service continues to terminate at this station, without going to Pluit.